 Triple-Negative Breast Cancer

 Triple-negative breast cancer doesn't respond to the hormones estrogen or progesterone, or to therapies that target the HER2 protein.
-Hormone therapy isn't an effective treatment for this type.
+Hormone therapy isn't an effective treatment for this type of cancer.
 About 10% to 20% of breast cancers are triple-negative.

 Treatment usually starts with chemo.
 If that stops working, your doctor will suggest a different treatment based on a protein your cancer makes.
 About 20% of triple-negative breast cancers make the protein PD-L1.
 This protein helps cancer cells hide from the immune system.